ms-digital-labs/color_sort/README.md

 ## A note on naming

 This gem was authored in the UK, where color is usually spelt colour.
-However, this gem depends on two others (`color` and `colorspace`) that spell it without the u, so for the sake of consistency it's spelt as color in this gem too.
+However, this gem depends on two others ([color](http://color.rubyforge.org/) and [colorscore](https://github.com/quadule/colorscore)) that spell it without the u, so for the sake of consistency it's spelt as color in this gem too.

 ## Contributing